zhuoyachen526/CS410Project_WestCoast/README.md

 # Presentation Slides
 please check the file "Presentation_West_Coast_Final.pptx".

+# Codes
   Software Requirement:
   - VSCode or JetBrains (We highly recommend VSCode since it can execute ipynb like as you run it via jupyter notebook command)
   - jupyter notebook

-Application components (Part 1 / 2 / 3):
+Check the subfolders (Part 1 / 2 / 3):
 - Songs and lyrics extraction
 - Song recommender
 - Sentiment analysis models